almaan/genetech/README.md

 **Main Responsible TA:** Marco Vicari<br>
 **Time:** Mon 29 Nov, 10:00-12:00<br>

-This lecture is an introduction to the hands on part of the course and installation of the Docker.
+This lecture is an introduction to the hands on part of the course and getting everyone up to speed with working in RStudio Cloud.
-Instructions for the installation of the Docker are in the master branch.
-Zoom link will follow.

 ## :dna: Lab 1 | Basic R programming and markdown :dna: